justinhou95/justinhou95.github.io/_posts/2024-04-20-install-python.md

 ```

 - Check the absolute path of home directory
-- Make a directory called <code>.localpython3.8</code> (name it whatever you want) under home directory
+- Make a directory where you want to put your python.
+I called my <code>.localpython3.8</code> (name it whatever you want) and make it under the home directory.
 - Configured the Python make

 ``` console
 [hous@ada-25:Python-3.8.18] $ pwd